davglass/license-checker/README.md

 * `--development` only show development dependencies.
 * `--unknown` report guessed licenses as unknown licenses.
 * `--onlyunknown` only list packages with unknown or guessed licenses.
+* `--depth [number]` optional parameter: how deep tree structure should be analyzed, e.g. `depth=0` will just output licenses of your package.json modules
 * `--json` output in json format.
 * `--csv` output in csv format.
 * `--csvComponentPrefix` prefix column for component in csv format.